 The Type-C personality is a very detail-oriented individual who likes to be involved in things that are controlled and stable.
 They all look to accuracy, rationality, and logics.
 They are calm and poise kind of people who loves to deep contemplate everything which came across them.
 They strive for mindfulness, originality, uniqueness in every sort of what they do.
+These traits people are devoid from emotional swaying and use their wits and logics to perform any task.

 Type C personality strengths: